What is this notification?

 Why is HAA5 regulated?

-Some studies have shown that long-term exposure to HAA5 at elevated levels above the regulatory limit over many years (i.e. a lifetime) may increase the risk of developing health problems.
+Some studies have shown that long-term exposure to HAA5 at elevated levels above the regulatory limit over many years (i.e. decades or a lifetime) may increase the risk of developing health problems.
 The MCL is set at a level intended to maintain a large margin of protection against health effects.

 People with severe or acute health vulnerabilities or conditions should direct specific health questions to their healthcare provider.
 More information about the potential health risks of HAA5 is also available from MassDEP, which regulates drinking water quality, at 617-292-5770 or at https://www.mass.gov/service-details/haa5-in-drinking-water-information-for-consumers.